bkesterJP/content-ops-starter-jp2/content/pages/index.md

         subtitle: AI for IoT
         text: >
           Makes the process of building, deploying, and scaling embedded AI and ML applications easier and faster than ever.
-Edge Impulse may be running on many of the consumer and commercial products you use every day.
+Edge Impulse may already be running on many of the consumer and commercial products you already use.

           Currently Series B with $53M raised.